Skillz4Killz/dapi-bench/README.md

 - Harmony is the only lib that seems to emit shard readys even after all shards have gone ready.
 Not a big deal, but is interesting to see.
 - Eris seems to crash the bot entirely if you don't have an error event listener for when discord normally/routinely sends a request to reset the connection.
 Harmony does not crash the bot, but it does have an big ugly error in the logs.
 Remember these errors, are not bad but they can be handled silently or opted into a debug event.

-> Note: There is no 1 perfect library!
-Discordeno is not some magical wonder drug that no one else can replicate.
-It is just code.
-With JavaScript/TypeScript, you can accomplish any of this as well in those other libraries.
-Anyone who wishes can optimize any of these libraries and achieve the same results.
-The goal of these benchmarks and analysis is to compare and contrast which is the ideal library for scaling in terms of the libraries default behaviors, so it does not require the hackwork or forking and modifying but that it just works from the get go.

 ### Analyzing The Memory Management

 In terms of memory management, based on the benchmarks, once again the library performing the best, is Discordeno so it will be used as the comparison point for all other libraries below.